schibsted/meeting-concluder/README.md

 ![screenshot of recording in progress](img/screenshot.png)

-## Project contents

-* A Go package named `concluder`.
-* A web server with REST endpoints and a web frontend.
-* Several command line utilities, which were used for testing.

 ## Getting started

 * Install the required dependencies (portaudio, ffmpeg and Go 1.16 or later).